jonnonz1/nz-statute-book/acts/public/2008/limited-partnerships-act-2008.md

   (e) accounting records that—
     (i) correctly record and explain the limited partnership’s transactions; and (ii) at any time enable the financial position of the limited partnership to be determined with reasonable accuracy:
-  (f) the limited partnership’s financial statements prepared in accordance with section 75 for—
+  (f) the limited partnership’s financial statements prepared in accordance with section 75 (if any) for—
     (i) the last 7 completed accounting periods of the limited partnership; or (ii) if 7 completed accounting periods have not elapsed since the limited partnership was first registered, the completed accounting periods since registration.
 (2) The references in subsection (1)(b) and (c) to 7 years and the references in subsection (1)(d) and (f) to 7 completed accounting periods include any lesser period that the Registrar may approve by notice in writing to the limited partnership.